Enjoy whole foods

 Enjoy whole foods because they provide the fibre our colons must have; and the nutrients that our cells demand if we are to enjoy long and vigorous lives.

-Broad beans are a unique vegetable because they are about the only natural source of the precursor of dopamine.
-That is the neurotransmitter missing in people suffering from Parkinson's disease.
+Broad beans are a unique vegetable because they are the only natural source of pharmaceutical amounts of the precursor of dopamine.
+That is the neurotransmitter missing in people suffering from Parkinson's disease[2].

 More than half of the L-dopa is found in the pod.
 Dr Weil's recipe discards most of the real virtue of this wonderful bean.